TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 ## 3. Running the Consumer Tests
 Before running the consumer tests, make sure the the backend api is no longer running.
 Go to your terminal and if it is running do "ctrl+c" key command to end the running process.

-Ensure you are in the `Pact.Consumer` diectory.
-To check run `pwd` and the nuse the `cd` navigation commands.
+Ensure you are in the `Pact.Consumer` directory.
+To check run `pwd` and then use the `cd` navigation commands.

 Run the following command to run the tests:
 ```